solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 After evaluating the entire WWI Redis data workloads, WWI determined they would need at least 6GB of cache capacity with data persistence and clustering support so a Premium Sku was selected.
 WWI intentionally chose to begin its Azure migration journey with a relatively small workload.
 However, the best practices of instance migration still apply and will be used as a template for future migrations.

-To determine the memory usage, they interrogated the redis processes on their source system during a heavy load period:
+To determine the memory usage, they interrogated the Redis processes on their source system during a heavy load period:

   ```bash
   ps -o pid,user,%mem,command ax | sort -b -k3 -r